moappi/simple-join/README.md

 #### join.done(num)

-Signals that the a join(s) are completed
+Signals that a join(s) is completed

 Parameters: